Bournemouth, Poole & District Branch

 Branch Meeting.

-30 people sat down and 19 linked in via Zoom for the October 2024 branch meeting.
+39 people sat down and 15 logged in via zoom for the November 2024 branch meeting.

 Fear Naught